amckinnell/RubyMineTips/Faster-RubyMine.md

 **Increase Memory**

-Create a `rubymine.vmoptions` file located in `~/Library/Preferences/RubyMine80` as follows:
+If you have a recent version of RubyMine, click _Help > Edit Custom VM Options..._ and enter

     -Xms2g
     -Xmx2g

+Alternatively, create a `rubymine.vmoptions` file located in `~/Library/Preferences/RubyMine80`

 Essentially you want to give RubyMine a JVM with `2g` of memory.
 If you have an especially large project and you want to run code inspections for the whole project,